-George Bourne & Associates (GBA Engineers) is an Engineering Consultancy based in Barcaldine, Western Queensland.
-The firm was established in 1945 by Mr Clem and Nick Wilson under the name of CH Wilson and Partners.
+GBA Consulting Engineers was first established in 1945 by Mr Clem and Nick Wilson under the name of CH Wilson and Partners.
 In 1968, the Wilson family left Barcaldine and sold their shares in the firm to George Bourne.
 George later changed the business name to George Bourne & Associates, and has since evolved to GBA Consulting Engineers.

 The practice burgeoned as governments, especially local governments, gradually accepted greater responsibilities for the provision of better infrastructure and amenities to enhance the lifestyle of their residents.
 The professional engineering services that the firm provided helped the development of roads, water supplies, sewerage, airports, buildings and more, that contributed to improving life in the outback.

 When George Bourne died suddenly in 1981, Kevin Kerr, who had been with the firm since 1969 became the senior partner.
 He formed a partnership with George’s son, Simon Bourne who returned to Barcaldine following his father’s death.
-Since then, Graeme Wills (retired), Keith Luckhurst, Michael Donald, Stuart Bourne, Jason Ricks, PJ Cullivan and Rick Rolfe have joined George Bourne and Associates as partners.
+Since then, Graeme Wills (retired), Keith Luckhurst, Michael Donald, Stuart Bourne, Jason Ricks, PJ Cullivan and Rick Rolfe have joined GBA Consulting Engineers as partners.

-During the past 75 years, our firm has amassed a vast array of experience in providing and managing civil infrastructure services throughout Central and Western Queensland.
-Our engineers use our fleet of three light aircraft and a number of motor vehicles to travel to and from our job sites spread across thirty-five percent of the land mass of Queensland.
-Given the vast area that we cover in our practice, the team at GBA is very attuned to being resourceful and creative to ensure planning and delivery of projects under difficult circumstances of extremes in remoteness and temperature variations.
+Since 1945, our firm has amassed a vast array of experience in providing and managing civil infrastructure services throughout central and western Queensland.
+Our engineers use a fleet of light aircraft and motor vehicles to travel to and from our job sites spread across almost a third of Queensland's land mass.
+Given the vast area that we cover in our practice, the team is very attuned to being resourceful and creative to ensure planning and delivery of projects under difficult circumstances of extremes in remoteness and temperature variations.